doridori/Pilot/README.md

 #View only?

 At present Pilot is for use primarily with `View`-only UI's.
 While this seems restrictive I feel adding `Fragment` support at this point would distract from the main aim of this project.
-Fragments are great as they are a wrapper for a sub-section of the UI, which have lifecycle callback support and backstack etc. I find when these concepts are pulled out (as they are in Pilot) UI components suddenly become simpler and less bothered about these concepts, and therefore humble `View` become the obvious choice for how to render an applications state, as represented by `Pilot`.
+Fragments are great as they are a wrapper for a sub-section of the UI, which have lifecycle callback support and backstack etc. I find when these concepts are pulled out (as they are in Pilot) UI components suddenly become simpler and less bothered about these concepts, and therefore humble `View` becomes the obvious choice for how to render an applications state, as represented by `Pilot`.

 You may end up with a single-`Activity` application with nothing but simple `Views`!